SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Cleric, Paladin, Warlock, Wizard]**

 You call forth spirits of the dead, which flit around you for the spell's duration.
 The spirits are intangible and invulnerable.
-Until the spell ends, any attack you make deals 1d8 extra damage when you hit a creature within 10 ft of you.
+Until the spell ends, any attack you make deals 1d8 extra damage when you hit a creature within 10ft of you.
 This damage is radiant, necrotic, or cold (your choice when you cast the spell).
 Any creature that takes this damage can't regain hit points until the start of your next turn.
 In addition, any enemy creature within 10ft of you when you cast, or that enters or starts its turn in that range has its movement speed lowered by 10ft until start of its next turn.
 When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d8 for every two slot levels above 3rd.